What Is A Solid State Battery?

 What are the disadvantages of solid-state batteries?

-The main downside of solid-state batteries is that they are difficult and expensive to manufacture at scale due to complex materials and strict interface requirements.
+The main downside of lithium ion battery solid state is that they are difficult and expensive to manufacture at scale due to complex materials and strict interface requirements.

 Many solid electrolytes suffer from limited ionic conductivity at room temperature or poor long-term stability with lithium metal.

-These technical and cost challenges are the primary reasons solid-state batteries are not yet widely commercialized.
+These technical and cost challenges are the primary reasons lithium ion battery solid state are not yet widely commercialized.

 Solid State Battery VS Lithium Ion